MrW0r57/MrW0r57.github.io/_posts/2020-05-26-information-gathering-with-parrot-5-1.md

 ~~~

 ~~~
--d: for domain.
+-d: for the domain.
--b: for data source.
+-b: for the data source.
 -l: limit result.
 ~~~